inttter/iinter.me/content/monetization-in-games.md

 * **Limited-Time Offers** — Events with exclusive/limited-time items ([FOMO](#battle-passes)).
 * **Pity Systems** — Guarantees something good after a certain amount of rolls.

 This makes people spend large amounts of money chasing for rare cosmetics, which makes the company millions or sometimes **billions** in revenue.
-This could lead to addiction if it gets bad enough.
+This could lead to addiction if it gets bad enough, which leads on to my point that these types of games are essentially just gambling in disguise (like Counter-Strike, but much more subtle) but instead, you gamble in an 'anime-ish' game.

-Not everything is bad, though.
-Positives include the fact that communities can form for these types of games.
-Community interaction motivates developers to build updates, which prevents the game from running dry.

 ## Virtual Currency